Complete Guide to Boiler Service in Aldershot: Maintenance Tips and Warning Signs

 Under the Gas Safety (Installation and Use) Regulations 1998 (enforced by HSE), annual boiler servicing is legally mandatory for landlords with rental properties.
 For homeowners, while not legally required, every Gas Safe registered engineer will tell you that annual servicing isn’t just bureaucracy – it’s your first line of defense against carbon monoxide poisoning, system failures, and warranty invalidation.

-Aldershot sits in a particularly hard water area.
-South East Water supplies the region, and the area is classified as having hard water, with calcium carbonate levels typically in the 200-300mg/l range.
-This high mineral content accelerates limescale buildup in boiler heat exchangers, reducing efficiency by up to 25% within two years without proper maintenance.
+Aldershot sits in a particularly hard water area, with South East Water supplying the region and calcium carbonate levels typically in the 200-300mg/l range.
+This high mineral content accelerates limescale buildup in boiler heat exchangers, and the underlying physics is unforgiving: a 1mm layer of limescale increases the energy required by a boiler to meet the same heat demand by 5–7%, according to published technical guidance from the Energy Institute (https://www.energyinst.org/?a=538882).
 Without regular professional attention, your boiler’s heat exchanger can become severely restricted, leading to the distinctive kettling sounds many homeowners experience.

 Legal and Safety Requirements